Pingdom Check

 • The ninth eruption began on August 22, again in the Sundhnúksgígar area, and ended on September 5 after 14 days.

-None of the recent eruptions have affected flight schedules or operations at Keflavík airport.
+None of the recent eruptions affected flight schedules or operations at Keflavík airport.

 Did you know that there are currently over 40 volcanoes erupting around the globe without significantly disrupting air traffic?